martinwheatman/JusTalk/README.md

 ## Command details

 Commands are given as verb-phrase string-literals, interspersed with noun-phrase variables.
-So the comand to click on a button is currently described as:
+So the comand to click on a button, radio button or checkbox is currently described as:
 - click on X

-Where X is the 'name' of the button.
+Where X is the 'name' of the button, or label of the radio button or checkbox.
 Following the specification for clickable items, this is either the title, value, innerText, radio buttons, checkboxes or the 'submit' button.

 Similarly, the page reader included the commands:
 - read .. from X